-As at 31 December 2018, the Group had not provided any financial guarantee and did not have any material contingent liabilities.
-As at 31 December 2018, the Group's prepaid land lease payments with carrying amount of approximately HK\$19,078,000 (2017: approximately HK\$20,587,000) were pledged to secure the bank borrowings.
+As at 31 December 2019, the Group had not provided any financial guarantee and did not have any material contingent liabilities.
+As at 31 December 2019, part of the Group's right-of-use assets with carrying amount of approximately HK\$18,228,000 (2018: prepaid land lease payments with carrying amount of approximately HK\$19,078,000) were pledged to secure the bank borrowings.